Adityasr30/pyspark-notes/README.md

   4. checkpointing on dataframes: DataFrame.writeStream().option("checkpointLocation","<checkpoint_directory>").start()

 ## What is the difference between DAG and lineage?
-- DAG is a logical execution plan that represents the sequence of transformations and actions in a spark application
+- DAG is a logical execution plan that represents the sequence of transformations and actions in a Spark application
 - Lineage is the history or record of transformations applied to an RDD or dataframe.

 ## Explain Spark UI.
-- A spark job is divided into something called stages.
+- A Spark job is divided into something called stages.
-- Each stage contains some set of tasks.
+- Each stage contains a set of tasks.
 - Generally, stages are divided where there is shuffling of data.
 - Example:
    1. Adding data --> stage 1